Skip to content

 Option Type Required Description

---mode Choice Yes Fuzzing mode: tools, protocol, or both
+--mode Choice Yes Fuzzing mode: tools, protocol, resources, prompts, or all

 --protocol Choice Yes Transport protocol: http, sse, stdio, or streamablehttp